My Creative Process

 from Doodling to print-ready artwork

-I often delight my clients with process snaps of the work I create for them so they are part of the journey and feel the anticipation of what the end result will look like - it always starts with a doodle
+I often delight my clients with progress screenshots of the working I'm creating for them so they feel part of the journey and the anticipation of what the end result will look like - it always starts with a doodle

-The final product - a gorgeous greeting card ready for sale, or I can change elements to suit someones business!
+The final product - a gorgeous greeting card ready to add to my design gallery for customisation for a business where I change the elements to suit a brand or taste.

-This style takes a little longer as I recreate the whole image as a graphic in my art program, I'm enjoying the quirkiness of this design and decide to create my greeting card using this artwork of the group of friends. ice skating in a winter wonderland.
+This style takes a little longer as I recreate the whole image as a graphic in Adobe Illustrator, I'm enjoying the quirkiness of this design and decide to create my greeting card using this artwork of the group of friends. ice skating in a winter wonderland.